The Falklands Play

-The Falklands Play is a dramatic account of the political events leading up to, and including, the 1982 Falklands War.
-The play was written by Ian Curteis, an experienced writer who had started his television career in drama, but had increasingly come to specialise in dramatic reconstructions of history.
-It was originally commissioned by the BBC in 1983, for production and broadcast in 1986, but was subsequently shelved by Controller of BBC One Michael Grade due to its pro-Margaret Thatcher stance and alleged jingoistic tone.
+The Falklands Play is a dramatic account of the political events leading to and during the 1982 Falklands War between the United Kingdom and Argentina.
+The play was written by Ian Curteis, who had started his television career in drama but had increasingly come to specialise in dramatic reconstructions of history.
+It was originally commissioned by the BBC in 1983 for production and broadcast in 1986, but was subsequently shelved by controller of BBC One Michael Grade due to its supposed support for the prime minister Margaret Thatcher and jingoism.
 This prompted a press furore over media bias and censorship.
 The play was not staged until 2002, when it was broadcast in separate adaptations on BBC Television and Radio.
-It was aired again on BBC4, 1 December 2020, over 18 years after it was last transmitted.
+It was aired again on BBC4 on 1 December 2020, over 18 years after it was last transmitted.

 Plot

-The play focuses on the British Prime Minister Margaret Thatcher and the British government's handling of the diplomatic breakdown over the Argentinian invasion of the Falkland Islands (the Islas Malvinas to the Argentines), which was United Kingdom's largest Foreign Affairs emergency since the Suez Crisis of 1956.
-In particular, it charts the behind-the-scenes dealings within Thatcher's Conservative government and between it and its military and the United States and Argentine governments, in the diplomatic breakdown that gave way to war and an eventual British victory.
-In response to the Argentinian invasion, the Thatcher government calls for a total maritime exclusion zone around the islands, and directs a large naval force to set sail for the islands.
+The play focuses on the British Prime Minister Margaret Thatcher and the British government's handling of the diplomatic breakdown over the Argentine invasion of the Falkland Islands (Spanish: Islas Malvinas), which was the United Kingdom's largest foreign affairs emergency since the 1956 Suez Crisis.
+In particular, it charts the behind-the-scenes dealings within Thatcher's Conservative government and between it and its military and the United States and Argentine governments in the diplomatic breakdown that gave way to war and an eventual British victory.
+In response to the Argentine invasion, the Thatcher government calls for a total maritime exclusion zone around the islands and directs a large naval force to set sail for the islands.

-Lord Carrington resigns as Foreign Secretary, taking responsibility for the failure to foresee the invasion, a resignation which Thatcher reluctantly accepts; his replacement, Francis Pym, is a reticent member of the war cabinet, and cautions Thatcher against a military response, including in the presence of Alexander Haig and an American delegation.
-Haig enters the affair to attempt to mediate the dispute between the Thatcher and Argentinian sides, the latter led by the military dictator Leopoldo Galtieri.
-Secretary of State for Defence John Nott, acting on behalf of his government, demands total withdrawal of Argentinian garrisons, in compliance with UN Resolution 502.
+Lord Carrington offers his resignation as Foreign Secretary, taking responsibility for the failure to foresee the invasion, and Thatcher reluctantly accepts; his replacement Francis Pym is a reticent member of the war cabinet and cautions Thatcher against a military response, including in the presence of an American delegation under Alexander Haig.
+Haig enters the affair to attempt to mediate the dispute between Thatcher and the Argentine side, the latter led by the military dictator Leopoldo Galtieri.
+Secretary of State for Defence John Nott, acting on behalf of his government, demands the total withdrawal of the Argentine garrisons, in compliance with UN Resolution 502.

 British response to the involvement of United Nations Secretary-General Pérez de Cuéllar is also portrayed.
-Other dramatic elements include portrayal of the internal dynamics of the war cabinet and the government's representations in the House of Commons—in response to Argentine landings on the British island of South Georgia and their subsequent reclaiming by British forces, the sinking of the Argentine naval cruiser, the ARA General Belgrano, and the losses of British life when the British guided missile destroyer HMS Sheffield was struck by an Argentine exocet missile.
+Other dramatic elements include portrayal of the internal dynamics of the war cabinet and the government's representations in the House of Commons in response to Argentine landings on the British island of South Georgia and their subsequent reclaiming by British forces, the sinking of the Argentine naval cruiser, the ARA General Belgrano, and the losses of British life when the British guided missile destroyer HMS Sheffield was struck by an Argentine Exocet missile.
 The drama ends with Thatcher's declaration of the end of hostilities in the House of Commons.